rollkit/docs/tutorials/recipe-book.md

 sovereign rollup.

 Be sure you have initialized your node before trying to start it.
-When starting your node, remember to enable the gateway.
 Your start command should look similar to:

 <!-- markdownlint-disable MD013 -->